garciadelcastillo/ffmpeg-cheatsheet/README.md

 This will take an input video, and export all frames to a folder in the video's native fps.
 Please note that the folder must exist.

-Frames can be rescaled on the fly.
-This example will downsample to `1024` px width and scale the height proportionally:
+Frames can be rescaled on the fly, and image quality controlled.
+This example will downsample to `1024` px width and scale the height proportionally, and set jpeg quality to best ([2 best-32 worst range](https://stackoverflow.com/a/10234065)):

-    ffmpeg -i input.mp4 -vf scale=1024:-1 frames/frame_%05d.png
+    ffmpeg -i input.mp4 -vf scale=1024:-1 -qscale:v 2 frames/frame_%05d.jpg

 ### Video from frames